ZaneBartlett1/nvim/README.md

 ## Setting up

 1. Install [neovim](https://github.com/neovim/neovim/releases) if you haven't already.
-I reccomend the appimage, makes updating really easy.
+I reccommend the appimage, makes updating really easy.
 2. Clone repo into ```~/.config```
 3. Get a Patch Font from NerdFonts set up, this is for the barbar pluggin as it uses icons in it's tabs.
     * Likely you'll want to watch the video below this but, the gist -